oxidecomputer/terraform-provider-oxide/docs/resources/oxide_instance.md

 ### Nested Schema for `external_ips`

+### Required

+- `id` (String) If type is ephemeral, ID of the IP pool to retrieve addresses from, or the current silo's default pool if not specified.
+If type is floating, id of the floating IP.

 ### Optional

-- `name` (String, Default `"default"`) If type is ephemeral, name of the IP pool to retrieve addresses from, or all available pools if not specified.
-If type is floating, name of the floating IP.
-- `type` (String, Default `"ephemeral"`) Type of external IP.
+- `type` (String) Type of external IP.
 Possible values are: ephemeral or floating.

 <a id="nestedatt--nics"></a>